 Find out more about the benefits of studying your MA in History of Art at York.

 Our collaborations support your learning and research through jointly designed modules, privileged access to collections and studentship opportunities.

-You play an active role in building your degree, furthering your established or emerging specialisms and designing exciting research projects.
-You will also develop a heightened methodological awareness, helping you to forge a more sophisticated understanding of how art and architecture create meaning and why some works have been deemed culturally more significant than others.
+You play an active role in building your degree, furthering your established or emerging specialisms and designing research projects.
+You'll heighten your methodological awareness, helping you to forge a more sophisticated understanding of how art and architecture create meaning and why some works have been deemed culturally more significant than others.

-The course enables you to develop advanced skills in verbal and written communication, and effective project management.
-You will acquire a high level of expertise in visual analysis and art historical research through object-focused study and an intensively researched MA dissertation.
+The course enables you to develop advanced skills in communication, and effective project management.
 You'll be given specialist training in archival work and the study of drawings.
+You'll acquire a high level of expertise in visual analysis and art historical research through object-focused study and an intensively researched MA dissertation.

 Our expert academic staff support you every step of the way through personalised, small-group teaching, individual tutorials and field trips.

 At least two of your option modules, your research skills module and your dissertation must be completed on Architectural History and Theory.
 You can either specialise entirely in this area, or select up to two option modules from other fields.

 You can focus on time periods: medieval, early modern, and modern, or explore geographically in Britain, France, Italy, the Netherlands and Germany.
 You can study methodologically by approaches including historical materialism, critical theory, materiality, patronage and feminism.
 You can also benefit from our significant expertise in stained glass, architectural drawings, architectural models, urbanism, rural buildings and environments, domestic and religious architecture.